zorael/kameloso/README.md

 `pass` is different from `authPassword` in that it is supplied very early during login/registration to even allow you to connect, when the username and nickname is still being negotiated, whereas `authPassword` is something that is sent to nickname services after registration is finished and you have successfully logged onto the server.
 (In the case of SASL, `authPassword` is used late during registration.)

+Mind that a full Twitch bot cannot be implemented as an IRC client.

 # TODO

 * "online" help; listing of verbs/commands